menno/cloudfront_asset_host/README.markdown

     gem install cloudfront_asset_host

-Include the gem in your app's `environment.rb` or `Gemfile`.
+Add the gem to your `environment.rb` or `Gemfile`.

 ### Dependencies

-The gem relies on `gzip` utility.
-Make sure it is available locally and on your servers.
+The gem relies on the `gzip` utility.
+Make sure it is available locally.

 ### Configuration